Sacred Band of Thebes: Historicity

-The historian Gordon S. Shrimpton further provides an explanation for Xenophon's silence on much of Theban history.
+But the historian Gordon S. Shrimpton further provides an explanation for Xenophon's silence on much of Theban history.
 He notes that all the surviving contemporary accounts of Thebes during the period of Theban hegemony between 371 and 341 BC were often highly critical; with their failures ridiculed and their accomplishments usually being downplayed or omitted altogether.
 For instance, the Athenian Isocrates (436–338 BC) in his Plataicus (which details the destruction of Plataea by the Thebans), makes no mention of the Theban victory in Leuctra, and harshly reviles Thebes throughout.
 His later work Archidamus mention Leuctra briefly, and only to criticize Thebans as being incompetent and incapable of capitalizing on their rise to power.
 The same sentiments are echoed by the Athenians Demosthenes (384–322 BC) and Antisthenes (c.
-445–365 BC).
+445 – c.
+365 BC).
 Xenophon, another Athenian, is the only contemporary who grudgingly notes some Theban accomplishments, and even then, never in-depth and with numerous omissions.
 His only mentions of Pelopidas and Epaminondas by name, for example, were very brief and shed no light on their previous accomplishments.
 Indeed, the historians Bruce LaForse and John Buckler have noted that the character and accomplishments of Epaminondas were so unassailable that there is no known hostile account of him in ancient sources.
 The most unfriendly writers like Xenophon and Isocrates could do was omit his accomplishments in their work altogether.

 Shrimpton believes that the apparent indifference of earlier authors was due to the general hatred by other Greeks against the Thebans who had medized (i.e. allied with the Persians) in the second Persian invasion in 480 BC and again in 368 BC.
 Athenians, in particular, held a special contempt for Thebes due to the latter's actions in the Peloponnesian War; as well as the Thebans' destruction of Plataea in 373 BC, and the invasion of the Athenian-allied Boeotian city of Oropus in 366 BC.
-Demosthenes records this sentiment very clearly in a disclaimer in his speech On the Navy (354 BC): "It is difficult to speak to you about [Thebans], because you have such a hearty dislike of them that you would not care to hear any good of them, even if it were true."
+Demosthenes records this sentiment very clearly in a disclaimer in his speech "On the Navy" (354 BC): "It is difficult to speak to you about [Thebans], because you have such a hearty dislike of them that you would not care to hear any good of them, even if it were true."